-If you're encountering issues using your free email address as the SMTP (Simple Mail Transfer Protocol) server for sending emails, you're not alone.
-Many users face challenges when setting up email services with free email providers due to various restrictions and limitations.
-This article provides a detailed overview of why free email addresses might not be suitable for SMTP and offers insights into alternative solutions.
+If you're running into issues using your free email address as the SMTP (Simple Mail Transfer Protocol) server for sending emails, you're not alone.
+Many users hit restrictions and limitations when trying to set up email services with free providers.
+This article explains why free email addresses aren't suitable for SMTP and walks through alternative solutions.

 You might be thinking, "Why do I need my own domain to send email?
 Can't I just use my @gmail address?"

-All marketing emails should be sent from a domain you own, not from a personal account at a provider domain, like @gmail, @hotmail, @yahoo, etc. or in an ISP email in some cases.
+All marketing emails should be sent from a domain you own — not from a personal account at a provider domain like @gmail, @hotmail, @yahoo, or an ISP-issued email address.

-In almost all cases we've seen, those addresses can all issue a block whenever bulk email is sent from their domain.
-This is because the most important factor in email deliverability is domain reputation, and when you send mail from a Gmail account, you're actually using Gmail's reputation, not your own.
+In almost every case we've seen, those addresses can get blocked whenever bulk email is sent from their domain.
+That's because the most important factor in email deliverability is domain reputation, and when you send mail from a Gmail account, you're actually using Gmail's reputation, not your own.

-NOTE: Even if your provider does not currently block email, it is very likely that all email providers will do so in the near future.
-The best way forward is to create an email address at a domain that you own, so you can start building up your own domain reputation!
+Even if your provider doesn't block email yet, it's very likely that all free email providers will do so eventually.
+The best way forward is to create an email address at a domain you own, so you can start building your own domain reputation.

-Email is much the same.
-HighLevel is the carrier, but it also depends on your sending reputation, and the domain email is how you build that trust.
+Email works the same way.
+The platform is the carrier, but deliverability still depends on your sending reputation — and a domain-based email address is how you build that trust.

-Almost all domain providers will be able to provide you with an option to add email to your purchase.
-Then you'll have the name@domain.com address you need, and even if you don't set up the Inbox entirely you can still set up forwarding to your normal Gmail or Yahoo address.
-Examples are sites like Google Domains, Namecheap, and Hover.
+Almost all domain registrars can add email to your purchase, giving you the name@domain.com address you need.
+Even if you don't set up a full inbox, you can still forward mail to your normal Gmail or Yahoo address.
+Examples: Google Domains, Namecheap, and Hover.

-Many people buy their domain the same place they host their website.
-BlueHost, HostGator, and GoDaddy all offer both domains and hosting so they are popular all-in-one options.
-Squarespace and Wix make it easy to add email to your account with options in your dashboard.
+Many people buy their domain from the same place they host their website.
+Bluehost, HostGator, and GoDaddy all offer both domains and hosting, making them popular all-in-one options.
+Squarespace and Wix also make it easy to add email through options in your dashboard.

 Frequently Asked Questions